-Insurance Center of North Jersey offers flood insurance through the National Flood Insurance Program (NFIP) to residents of Hackensack, NJ as well as all of New Jersey, Pennsylvania, and New York.
+Insurance Center of North Jersey offers flood insurance through the National Flood Insurance Program (NFIP) to residents of Maywood, NJ as well as all of New Jersey, Pennsylvania, and New York.

 Our goal is to provide you with the best overall insurance experience, including providing you with full information about your flood risks and your flood protection needs.

 What You Need to Know about Flood Insurance

 Insurance for floods offers protection many homeowners do not fully realize they need until it’s too late.
 Floods are not isolated to waterfront regions, like the Jersey shore.
 You do not need to live on a river, lake, or ocean in order to face significant flooding risks.
 In fact, many floods occur each year throughout the interior regions of New Jersey, Pennsylvania, and New York that are far inland and have no history of flooding.

 Many different events, or a perfect string of events, can lead to localized and area-wide flooding.

 - Tropical Storms

 - Snow and Ice Melts